CONSTITUTION OF THE SOCIALIST PARTY USA

 Section 1: The decision to run state and local candidates under the banner of the Party shall be left to the discretion of the state and local organizations.

-Section 2: In the absence of Socialist Party candidates, members as individuals may vote for, endorse, or support candidates of other political parties.
+Section 2: In the absence of Socialist Party candidates, members as individuals may vote for, endorse or support candidates of other socialist political parties in partisan elections as defined through an understanding of the Statement of Principles.
 Members as individuals may run for political office as candidates of other political parties only after requesting and receiving the approval of the National Committee, and of the state or local organization, with the exception of political parties previously approved by the National Convention or the National Committee.

 Section 4: State and local organizations of the Party may endorse independent candidates or candidates from similar independent political parties only after requesting and receiving the approval of the National Committee.